Helenzzz07/blue/README.md

 coverage](https://codecov.io/gh/Helenzzz07/blue/graph/badge.svg)](https://app.codecov.io/gh/Helenzzz07/blue)
 <!-- badges: end -->

-The blue package provides a simple R interface to track Paris 2024 Olympic Games (Track and Field results.
-It is distinct from other packages because it includes 2024 data and supports specific athlete-level filtering
+The blue package provides a simple R interface for exploring track and field results from the Paris 2024 Olympic Games.
+It is distinct from other packages because it includes 2024 athlete-level data and supports flexible filtering and plotting.

 ## Installation